MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/copresence-power-apps-studio.md

 Legend

+1. The command bar is disabled because you're in ready-only mode
 1. The command bar displays the names and icons of other makers who are working on the app and may be making changes.
-2. The left-hand navigation pane in Power Apps Studio displays the app's structure, indicating which part of the app is being worked on.
+1. The left-hand navigation pane in Power Apps Studio displays the app's structure, indicating which part of the app is being worked on.
 You receive a notification to refresh the app when the maker that's editing the app makes changes and saves that app.

 ## How copresence works